Does caffeine cause cancer? A very good question for all us coffee snobs and addicts, and and a question we might feel inclined to run away from.

 Acrylamide has been on that list since 1990.
 The suit brought in California sued large brand-name companies, including Starbucks, to require them to notify their customers of the presence of acrylamide in coffee.

-This is good summary of the overall health benefits and risks of caffeine from Dr. Greger
+This is a good summary of the overall health benefits and risks of caffeine from Dr. Greger:

 My entire lifetime seems to have been accompanied by a debate over the health risks and benefits of coffee.
-I have to say that in my younger days, the weight of evidence seemed to be on the negative side, but in the last decade there seems to have been more coming down on the positive side.
-I guess there are pros and cons, and my hope is that the positive effects outweigh the negative effects.
+I have to say that in my younger days, the weight of evidence seemed to be on the negative side, but in the last decade, there seems to have been more coming down on the positive side.

-If you are on a quest to dig deeper into the evidence, (and keep in mind that we should always take into account who funds research, as that can indicate a bias in terms of the findings), CNN appears to be documenting research findings on the health risks related to coffee at this page Health Risks of Coffee: Where do we stand.
+If you are on a quest to dig deeper into the evidence, CNN appears to be documenting research findings on the health risks related to coffee at this page Health Risks of Coffee: Where do we stand.

 But I come back to the realization that my initial reaction was to dismiss this news.
 I have an internalized bias that any addict has towards negative news about their substance of choice.